0x1235/pasHash/README.md

+# pasHash
-# pasHash - deterministic password generator
+- Deterministic password generator.
-Transform your password into a RIPEMD-160 hash on the client side.
+- Transform your password into a RIPEMD-160 hash on the client side.
 --------------------------------------------------------------------------------------------------------------------------------------

 <b>pasHash</b> is a small javascript that allows you to hide your password from an aggressive environment.